-Scrabble might not be a game designed specifically for learning English, but it’s a great way to test your vocabulary knowledge with friends.
+“Scrabble” might not be a game designed specifically for learning English, but it’s a great way to test your vocabulary knowledge with friends.

-The rules to Scrabble are simple.
-You grab seven letter squares and use them to make words.
-All tiles touching one another have to make a real English word, and you have to build words off of other words that’ve already been laid down.
+The rules to play “Scrabble” are simple.
+You choose seven letters in the form of tiles and use them to make words.
+All tiles touching one another have to make a real English word, and you have to build words using the letters from other words that have already been laid down.

 As you play online, you can chat with the other players.
 Just type messages in the chat space to the right of the Scrabble board.

 In these games, you play the role of a soldier, where you and your team work together to defeat the other team.

-The Call of Duty games also come with a voice chat feature where you can chat, make jokes and come up with strategies with your teammates—or have conversations with anyone before and after a game starts.
+The “Call of Duty” games also come with a voice chat feature where you can chat, make jokes and come up with strategies with your teammates—or have conversations with anyone before and after a game starts.

-- Listening to different English accents, including accents of other second-language speakers
+- Listening to different English accents, including accents of other second-language speakers.

-- Learning informal English and slang
+- Learning informal English and slang.

 But since a large portion of the game requires communicating with your teammates, a lot of people like supplementing the game with voice chat programs like Discord or TeamSpeak to talk to one another.